moonylabs/moonylabs.github.io/docs/docs.md

 Moony's price discovery is governed by an on‑chain bonding curve, a deterministic mathematical function encoded within the Reserve Contract.
 The curve dynamically adjusts the token's spot price based on the current absolute supply of tokens in circulation.

-This mechanism applies symmetrically to both minting and redemption.
-When new MNY is issued, the curve calculates the cost in USDF according to current circulating supply; when MNY is redeemed, it determines the USDF return using the same logic.
+This mechanism applies symmetrically to both unlocking and redemption.
+When MNY is unlocked from the pre-minted supply, the curve calculates the cost in USDF according to current circulating supply; when MNY is redeemed, it determines the USDF return using the same logic.
 As circulating supply increases, the curve raises the price in a non‑linear fashion.
 This exponential structure is intentional: it rewards early participation with lower entry costs, requires later participants to contribute proportionally more liquidity, and naturally reinforces MNY's scarcity over time.

 <div class="formula-card">
 <div class="formula-content">